zhangyics/EN_lancoPKU/README.md

 - ### [AAPR](https://github.com/lancopku/AAPR)

-  Code for “Automatic Academic Paper Rating Based on Modularized Hierarchical Convolutional Neural Network” [[pdf]](https://arxiv.org/pdf/1805.03977.pdf).
+  Code for “[Automatic Academic Paper Rating Based on Modularized Hierarchical Convolutional Neural Network](https://arxiv.org/pdf/1805.03977.pdf)”.
 This work builds a new dataset for automatically evaluating academic papers and proposes a novel modularized hierarchical convolutional neural network for this task.

 - ### [tcm_prescription_generation](https://github.com/lancopku/tcm_prescription_generation)

-  Code for “Exploration on Generating Traditional ChineseMedicine Prescriptions from Symptoms with an End-to-End Approach”[[pdf]](https://arxiv.org/pdf/1801.09030.pdf).
+  Code for “[Exploration on Generating Traditional ChineseMedicine Prescriptions from Symptoms with an End-to-End Approach](https://arxiv.org/pdf/1801.09030.pdf)”.
 This work explores the Traditional Chinese Medicine prescription generation task using seq2seq models.

 ## Datasets

 - ### [Chinese-Literature-NER-RE-Dataset](https://github.com/lancopku/Chinese-Literature-NER-RE-Dataset)

-  Data for “A Discourse-Level Named Entity Recognition and Relation Extraction Dataset for Chinese Literature Text” [[pdf]](https://arxiv.org/pdf/1711.07010.pdf).
+  Data for “[A Discourse-Level Named Entity Recognition and Relation Extraction Dataset for Chinese Literature Text](https://arxiv.org/pdf/1711.07010.pdf)”.
 This work builds a discourse-level dataset from hundreds of Chinese literature articles for improving Named Entity Recognition and Relation Extraction for Chinese literature text.

 - ### [Chinese-Dependency-Treebank-with-Ellipsis](https://github.com/lancopku/Chinese-Dependency-Treebank-with-Ellipsis)

-  Data for “Building an Ellipsis-aware Chinese Dependency Treebank for Web Text”[[pdf]](https://arxiv.org/pdf/1801.06613.pdf).
+  Data for “[Building an Ellipsis-aware Chinese Dependency Treebank for Web Text](https://arxiv.org/pdf/1801.06613.pdf)”.
 This work builds a Chinese weibo dependency treebank which contains 572 sentences with omissions restored and contexts reserved, aimed at improving dependency parsing for texts with ellipsis.

 - ### [Chinese-abbreviation-dataset](https://github.com/lancopku/Chinese-abbreviation-dataset)

-  Data for “A Chinese Dataset with Negative Full Forms for General Abbreviation Prediction” [[pdf]](https://arxiv.org/pdf/1712.06289.pdf).
+  Data for “[A Chinese Dataset with Negative Full Forms for General Abbreviation Prediction](https://arxiv.org/pdf/1712.06289.pdf)”.
 This work builds a dataset for general Chinese abbreviation prediction.
 The dataset incorporates negative full forms to promote the research in this area.